 If a foreign birth certificate is presented as proof of age and the parties claim to be of age, must that document be accepted?

 - Each party applying for a marriage license shall present satisfactory documentary proof and shall swear to the application giving the place, date and year of their birth, full name of each applicant and residence (per Neb.Rev.Stat. §42-104).
 Satisfactory proof of identity includes a valid (unexpired), governmental issued photo ID such as a driver's license, state ID card or passport.
 Please contact our office if you have questions concerning your identification papers.

 How closely related may the parties be?

-Are same-sex marriages allowed?
+Are same-sex marriages recognized?

-Are common law marriages accepted in the state?
+Are common law marriages recognized?

-- Since 1923, common law marriages cannot be entered into in Nebraska (Ropken v.
+- Since 1923, common law marriages cannot be entered into in the State of Nebraska (Ropken v.
 Ropken, 169 Neb.
 352, 99 N.W.2d 480).